shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 While assigning permissions directly to the Kubernetes User works just fine for most of the use-cases however this approach is not so great if you want to audit who is assuming the IAM role and accessing the cluster and would like additional information captured in the audit logs.

-One such use-case is AWS SSO, where many users are assigned the same permission sets and whenever these users log in using their credentials, they assume the same IAM role.
+One such use-case is **AWS SSO**, where many users are assigned to a permission set and whenever these users log in using their credentials, they assume the same `IAM role`.

-We can assign IAM permissions to an IAM role by creating a Kubernetes Group and add it to the `mapRoles.groups` field of an IAM Role mapping in `aws-auth`.
+We can assign IAM permissions to an IAM role by creating a Kubernetes Group and add it to the `mapRoles.groups` field of IAM Role mapping in `aws-auth`.

 Let's take the earlier example of the `eks-developer` IAM role and create a ClusterRoleBinding with Kubernetes Group `developer` bound to `eks-developer-cluster-role` and add Kubernetes Group `developer` in the mapping of this IAM role in `aws-auth`.

-1. First delete the ClusterRoleBinding `eks-developer-user-cluster-role-binding` :
+1. First delete the earlier ClusterRoleBinding `eks-developer-user-cluster-role-binding` :

     ```bash
     kubectl delete clusterrolebindings eks-developer-user-cluster-role-binding
     clusterrolebinding.rbac.authorization.k8s.io "eks-developer-user-cluster-role-binding" deleted
     ```

-    As soon as we delete the `ClusterRolebinding`, we won't be able to list the pods, let's check the access by assuming the `eks-developer` IAM role :
+    As soon as we delete the `ClusterRolebinding`, `eks-developer` IAM role won't be able to list the pods, let's check the access by assuming the `eks-developer` IAM role :

     ```bash
     kubectl get pods -A
     Error from server (Forbidden): pods is forbidden: User "eks-developer" cannot list resource "pods" in API group "" in the namespace "default"
     ```

-2. Delete IAM Mapping from aws-auth :
+2. Delete **IAM Mapping** from `aws-auth` :

     ```bash
     eksctl delete iamidentitymapping \